 - Xoom money transfers.
 Send money to friends and family overseas as bank deposits or cash pickups in select locations.

 - Digital loans.
-Your PayPal business accounts grants you access to flexible business for a fixed fee with no credit check.
+Your PayPal business account grants you access to flexible loans for a fixed fee with no credit check.